fxchen/cihackathon/website/docs/audio_samples.md

 ### Music

-CI users usually do not enjoy music to the same extent as prior to implant.
+Cochlear implant users usually do not enjoy music to the same extent as prior to implant.
 An improvement in music processing would greatly improve CI users’ experience.